 As far as names in the field, SugarCRM was historically the most well-known open source CRM.
 Their Community Edition project spanned 14 years and resulted in a ton of spin-off projects.
 Yes indeed, those two sentences are past tense for a reason—the platform quietly stopped being open source in early 2018.

 But its legacy lives on!
 Vtiger and SuiteCRM, for example, are proud children of SugarCRM’s original open source code, birthed and set off into the wilds in 2004 and 2013 respectively.
-We take a look at each plus 14 more great open source or free CRM options.
+We take a look at each plus 14 more great open source or free options.

 8 best open source CRM Software 2020